Profile

 A more generic description would read: "Gen 26 is a solo experimental/noise project of Slovenian sound artist Matjaz Galicic and is dedicated to sound experimentation, natural, urban noise, sound deviation and manipulation.
 He uses different sound sources, from balloons, glas, kitchen utilities to laptop.
 All this is done on the level of improvisation through self-thought manipulation elements.
 Matjaz has been involved in DIY music activism in Slovenia since the early 90's and has been involved in several Zines, Labels, Collectives and Radio shows."

-Musicwise he is self-thought and still passionate to research, make, create, manipulate, transform sounds, to work by himself or to cooperate and work with people, interested to join the sound experimentation.
-We can say he is one of rare people in Slovenia into improvised sound manipulation or this kind of music (as we speak of), but of course he is not the only one.
+Musicwise, Matjaz is self-thought and still passionate to research, make, create, manipulate, transform sounds by himself or in cooperation/collaboration with other people, who are interested to join the sound experimentation.
+We can say that for a long time he was one of rare people in Slovenia who were into improvised sound manipulation of this kind of music, but of course he was not the only one.
+The sound exploration continues...

 Organising concerts, festivals, events through voluntary work

 He finds work as organising concerts, festivals, events, done on voluntary basis much more personally attractive, passionate and human than doing these things on money-based work.
-According to his words, through this kind of work things can grow, and this leads that people start to recognise the importance of work, which you want to do and like to do on one side, and on the other side the importance of expressing your ideas through art, sounds, music - many times that is related to experimental music and noise, but not always.
-He has been involved with DRMK Collective since its beginning in 2001; DRMK is known for their longest running Noise festival in the World, for organining gigs, performances, and other art-related products.
+According to his words, through this kind of work things can grow, and this leads to people start recognising the importance of work, which they want to do and like to do on one side, and on the other side the importance of expressing their ideas through art, sounds, music - this is many times related to experimental music and noise, but not always.
+He has been involved with the DRMK Collective since its beginning in 2001; DRMK is known for their longest running Noise festival in Central Europe, for organining gigs, performances, and other art-related products.

 Martial arts